-Fresh peaches, sweet cinnamon and cozy banana bread are all fused together for this delicious summertime treat!
+Fresh peaches, sweet cinnamon and cozy banana bread all come together for this delicious summertime treat!

 Who else can’t get enough banana bread right now?!
 Because I feel like I’ve just been making one loaf after another… So I’m constantly trying to find new and exciting ways to vary it up.
 Cue in fresh summer produce!
 (Peaches to be exact! 😉 ) I still don’t know what possessed me to combine peaches and bananas together but whatever it was, I’m so glad that it did!
 This sweet cinnamon peach banana bread is a fun summery twist that delivers big time on flavor and is even a littler healthier for you too!